DUTKO LAW, LLC - DEPENDABLE. RELIABLE. ON YOUR SIDE.

 Ineffective assistance of counsel is the most frequent cause of post-conviction relief.
 In order to show ineffectiveness, a person must prove 1) there is merit to the claim (that a mistake was made); 2) the lawyer’s error wasn’t a reasonable strategic decision; and 3) it’s likely that the proceeding’s result would have been different if the error hadn't occurred.

 Most appeals are denied because they were filed too late or the issue was previously waived.
 If you wanted to discuss your appeal rights - the time is now!

-Attorney Dutko has helped clients fight against unjust criminal convictions in Berks, Lehigh, Carbon, Northampton, and Schuylkill Counties.
+Attorney Dutko is a criminal lawyer that has helped clients fight against unjust criminal convictions in Reading, Allentown, Easton, and Pottsville.
 Call Dutko Law today and let us review your case for FREE!